Kingdom Keepers: Kingdom Keepers Online

-On April 6, 2010 Disney released an online game entitled Kingdom Keepers Online.
+Disney released an online game entitled Kingdom Keepers Online in April 2010.
 The game is collaborative, as all players control one of five selectable characters through 2,500 levels.
 Each level is procedurally generated and gameplay is action based.

 Kingdom Keepers Insider

-On March 24, 2013 Disney and interactive tech company Coliloquy launched Kingdom Keepers Insider, a website and mobile app that enables readers to interact with Pearson and impact how the final book in the series will be written.
+In March 2013, Disney and interactive tech company Coliloquy launched Kingdom Keepers Insider, a website and mobile app that enables readers to interact with Pearson and impact how the final book in the series will be written.
 Users can vote on elements such as potential plot points and may also submit ideas for character dialogue.
 The site features other elements such as chapter outlines posted by Pearson.

 Aborted television series

 Kevin Smith revealed on Fatman Beyond that he was brought in by Disney to help develop a potential television series, based on the Kingdom Keepers book series, for Disney+.
 He added that it would have utilized the same technology used for The Mandalorian to create virtual backgrounds.
 He later confirmed that it was cancelled because it would have used too many IPs.